cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [modules](../2-main-concepts/modules.md)), [keepers](../2-main-concepts/multistore-keepers.md), and [Protobuf](../2-main-concepts/protobuf.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase up to game expiry handling.
-You can get there by following the [previous steps](./game-forfeit.md) or checking out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/forfeit-game).
+* You have the checkers blockchain codebase up to game expiry handling.
+If not, follow the [previous steps](./game-forfeit.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/forfeit-game).

 </HighlightBox>

-With the introduction of a game expiry in the [previous section](./game-forfeit.md) and other features you have now addressed the cases when two players start a game and finish it or let it expire.
+With the introduction of game expiry in the [previous section](./game-forfeit.md) and other features, you have now addressed the cases when two players start a game and finish it, or let it expire.

-In this section, you will add an extra layer to a game with wagers or stakes.
+In this section you will add an extra layer to a game, with wagers or stakes.
 Your application already includes all the necessary modules.
 This section relies on the `bank` module in particular.

 Players choose to wager _money_ or not, and the winner gets both wagers.
 The forfeiter loses their wager.
 To reduce complexity, start by letting players wager in the staking token of your application.